Folder Structure of Angular Application

 It is not present inside the main src folder.
 This is because e2e tests are separate from your application.
 If you further notice it has its own src folder.

 This folder contains the packages (folders of the packages) which are installed into your application when you created a project in angular.
-If you installed any third party packages then also their folders are going to be stored within this node_modules folder.
-Later of this course, we will see, when we install bootstrap, jquery like third party libraries, how the bootstrap and JQuery folders are created in this node_modules folder.
+If you installed any third-party packages then also their folders are going to be stored within this node_modules folder.
+Later in this course, we will see, when we install bootstrap, jquery like third party libraries, how the bootstrap and JQuery folders are created in this node_modules folder.

 The important point that you need to remember is, you should not include this folder while you deploying your application to the production server or committing to the git repository.
 If you are moving your project to a new location, then also you should not include this folder and run npm which will install this folder into the new location.

 This is the source folder of our angular application.
 That means this is the place where we need to put all our application source code.
 So, every component, service class, modules, everything we need to put in this folder only.
 Whenever we create an angular project, by default the angular framework creates lots of files folder within the src folder which is shown in the below image.